 EOF

-Install VictoriaMetrics single-server version:
+Install the VictoriaMetrics single-server version:

 helm install victoria-metrics vm/victoria-metrics-single -f vm-values.yaml